 4. They’re reading things that are too hard.

-Reading texts that are too hard can slow kids down.
-Kids need material at the right reading level for them.
+.
 Struggling readers may be embarrassed by reading at a lower level.
-They need to know that everybody has strengths and challenges—no one is good at everything.
+They need to know that everybody has strengths and challenges — no one is good at everything.

 5. They feel anxious about reading.

 Feeling anxious about reading can sometimes cause kids to read more slowly.
 They may constantly double-check what they’ve read to be sure they got it right.